Media Operations - Overview

 You can move the following Media to Library:

 - Orphaned Media - The Orphaned media does not have any associated library.
 You can move an orphaned media to a library.
 For step-by-step instructions, see Move Orphaned Media to Library.

 - Exported Media - The Exported media is the media which were previously discovered and subsequently exported from the library.
 You can move the exported media to a library.
 For step-by-step instructions, see Move Export Media to Library.

 The delete media option can be used to delete the media information from the CommCell.
 Spare and retired media can be deleted to remove them from the scratch pool and Retired Media group.
 When a media is deleted, the media information is permanently removed from the CommServe database.
-You can also select multiple spare or retired media from the orphaned media or scratch pool, and delete them if necessary.
+You can also select multiple media from the scratch pool, and delete them if necessary.